Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Acceleration. Proofs of Theorems , and

 \end{lemma}

-\begin{proof} In a similar way to \cite{diakonikolas2017accelerated}, we could compute the discretization error as the difference between the gap and the gap computed allowing continuous integration rules in the integrals that it contains.
-However, we will directly bound $E_{i+1}$ as $A_{i+1}G_{i+1}-A_iG_i$ instead.
-Using the definition of $G_i, U_i, L_i$ we have
+\begin{proof} In a similar way to \citep{diakonikolas2017accelerated}, we could compute the discretization error as the difference between the gap and the gap computed allowing continuous integration rules in the integrals that it contains.
+However, we will directly bound $\Ei[i+1]$ as $\At[i+1]\Gt[i+1]-\At[i]\Gt[i]$ instead.
+Recall that in discrete time we have $\alpha_i = A_i$ so the definition of the lower bound in discrete time becomes the following, by combining \eqref{lower_bound_modified_axgd} and \eqref{eq:fenchel_dual_applied_to_z}: